 Having spent time with the HTC Vive, Oculus Rift, and Samsung Gear VR, we can confirm that VR is ready.
 The potential applications for it in the museum space are plentiful and are merely awaiting great content and storytelling to unleash their potential.
 VR and the applications that we produce have the innate ability to allow users to experience anything you can dream of, such as cultural and heritage artifacts and stories, animals and prehistoric creatures in their habitats, military simulations and battles, archaeological sites, science-based interaction (and the list goes on), in digital worlds that feel incredibly large yet are small spatially.
 It can be attractive for an exhibit gallery where space may be limited or occupied by important collections.
 VR can also go beyond a museum’s walls by allowing users anywhere to visit virtual exhibits though the use of mobile-driven headsets and apps.

-The Submarine VR Experience we produced for the Naval Museum of Alberta is one such digital interactive that is a great application for VR for a museum.
+The Submarine VR Experience we produced for the Naval Museum of Alberta is one such digital interactive that is a fitting application for VR for a museum.
 The fully immersive simuluation allows visitors to experience what it was like on a WWII submarine as they peer through the periscope and engage in an attack on a convoy of ships.

 VR is as close to being there as it gets.
 It provides many possibilities for blending education and entertainment into an immersive, interactive form that could disrupt some traditional interactive methods in the years to come; however, we look at it as another effective technology to add to the mix for digital experiences.
 At this time, VR experiences in museums and public spaces are far from ubiquitous, so they make for great visitor attractions not only for the tech savvy but for all types of visitors and age groups.